RCOSDP/weko/modules/invenio-stats/docs/overview.rst

 * number of new files per month.

-Elasticsearch is mainly used for events which happen very often and thus generate a big volume of data.
-Invenio-Stats provide components to easily generate statistics out of events previously aggregated in Elasticsearch.
+The search engine is mainly used for events which happen very often and thus generate a big volume of data.
+Invenio-Stats provide components to easily generate statistics out of events previously aggregated in the search engine.